The Most Detailed, Up-to-Date Enterprise Architecture Repository

 This frustration is what architects mean when they talk about “death-by-repository.”
 In this scenario, EAs spend all their time trying to keep an "as-is" architecture up-to-date and, thus, do not have the availability to practice "to-be" architecture focused on business outcomes.

 Architects who build and maintain an EA repository may manually import spreadsheets from Excel, CMDB, etc. Of course, manual takes a lot of time and is prone to error.
-While it’s possible to build a shared repository from scratch, this can become time-consuming, and EAs risk falling behind.
+While building a shared repository from scratch is possible, this can become time-consuming, and EAs risk falling behind.

 Further to this point, the repository's design needs specific consideration, given that many people using the repository won't have everyday knowledge of where and how to find data.
 With proper tooling, however, there are easier ways EAs can begin to populate and design the EA repository.